PixelOfDeath/glCompact/README.md

 # glCompact
-A multi platform, minimal dependency, low level but very simple C++11 Graphics API to interface OpenGL 3.3+
+A multi platform, minimal dependency, low level but very simple C++11 Graphics API to interface a subset of OpenGL 3.3+

 This is an ALPHA version!
 The API is not stable and will change in the future!